-Located in the Santa Monica Mountains National Recreation Area in Southern California, Point Mugu State Park, also known to locals as Sycamore Canyon features more than 70 miles of hiking trails, and five miles of pristine ocean shoreline surrounded by the rocky bluffs and jagged pinnacles of the Boney Mountains State Wilderness Area.
+Located in the Santa Monica Mountains National Recreation Area in Southern California, Point Mugu State Park, also known to locals as Sycamore Canyon, features more than 70 miles of hiking trails and five miles of pristine ocean shoreline surrounded by the rocky bluffs and jagged pinnacles of the Boney Mountains State Wilderness Area.

-One of the many reasons people come to the Point Mugu State Park is watch the millions of monarch butterflies that migrate south to the damp coastal woodlands of Central and Southern California in the fall.
+One of the many reasons people come to the Point Mugu State Park is to watch the millions of monarch butterflies that migrate south to the damp coastal woodlands of Central and Southern California in the fall.

-Located about an hour drive from Malibu, allow for a 1.5-hour drive from Los Angeles, Orange County, or the Valley.
+Located about an hour from Malibu, allow for a 1.5-hour drive from Los Angeles, Orange County, or the Valley.
 Try it out for your next adventure.